aliabdelhai/weather-mobile/README.md

 ### To Do

-- refresh all cities button
-- refresh all by last updated date
 - get weather by user location (lat/lng)
 - cities name auto complete
 - user login / register